lespea/scalaxb-issue/README.md

 scalaxb-issue
 =============

-Quick example of errors in scalaxb
+Quick example of a compilation error I'm getting with scalaxb 1.3.0